 A correct briefing to the passengers is essential for the safety of the flight.
-Passengers receive this briefing from the pilot during any stage of preparation prior to take off.
+Passengers receive this briefing from the pilot before take off.
 Correct landing position (see Chap 4.5.3) and emergency positions (see Chap 3.1.1) are to be physically demonstrated.
 Pilot ensures the briefing was well received and understood.